VampireChicken12/Minecraft-Discord-Chat-Bridge/README.md

-# Minecraft-Chat-Bridge
+# Minecraft-Discord-Chat-Bridge

-Minecraft-Chat-Bridge is an application that sends the following things to the configured Discord channel.
+Minecraft-Discord-Chat-Bridge is an application that sends the following things to the configured Discord channel.

 Advancement, goal and challenge announcements, Chat messages, Death messages.